keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 - we are moving through ruins, we hear the hoofbeats very close by
 - we see 7 Assembly cavalry riding towards us very quickly, it's unsure if they see us
 - we hide away in this old building in the outpost were in
+- they run right by, and same with the larger group, though a few stay behind looking for something or someone
 -